larsbopark/fuzzing-lecture/exercise/1/b/README.md

 ----------------------------------------------------------------

 ### Test your assumptions!
-Try to generate a number of testcases which follows the assumptions you made when answering the question above.
+Try to generate a number of test cases which follows the assumptions you made when answering the question above.
-Running these testcases will help you understand if your assumptions are correct.
+Running these test cases will help you understand if your assumptions are correct.

 ----------------------------------------------------------------